17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.

 There are two effects of the New Covenant on the Christian:

 -it produces ever-increasing likeness to Christ (3:18)

-Verse 17 also draws an implication from 2 Corinthians 3:6, 8 where it states that the New Covenant proceeds from the Spirit as life-giving.
+Verse 17 also draws an implication from 2 Corinthians 3:6, 8, where it states that the New Covenant proceeds from the Spirit as life giving.
 It is more glorious than the Old Covenant.

 17 Now the Lord [Christ] is the Spirit;

-Paul now explains the use of the word “Lord” in the previous verse.
+Paul now explained the use of the word “Lord” in the previous verse.
 The Holy Spirit is God because this passage calls Him “Lord” (Ac 5:3-4).
 The Spirit is the personal negotiator for Christ (Ro 8:9).
 They are one in purpose (Jn 15:26; 16:6-15).

 As Christ and the Father are one (Jn 10:30), so the Holy Spirit and Jesus are one.
 They are one in essence but different in person.
 To say that the “Lord” or Christ is the Spirit is not to confound persons of the Trinity.
 We should not identify Christ with the Spirit in that sense.
 The idea is that the Lord and the Spirit are one in the same notion that Christ and the Father are one in essence (Jn 10:30).

 The influence of the Spirit is universal in its effect.
 Christ transforms lives because the Spirit shows everyone who He is (Jn 16:14).
 We cannot separate the ministries of Christ and the Holy Spirit.
 The Holy Spirit reveals Christ and where the Spirit of the Lord is, there is freedom (Ga 5:18).